Leander Clark College: Student body

 Western College was coeducational from its founding.
 In 1910, Leander Clark College officials told a researcher that the college had enrolled "a number of" African American students, but none had ever graduated.

-Sports
+Athletics

 Leander Clark College fielded intercollegiate American football, baseball, and basketball teams.
 The football team had overall records of 2–6 against Grinnell College and 0–3 against Cornell College.